Natural Nutrition II: Pellets and Veggies

 What Kinds of Vegetables?

 There are different opinions regarding which vegetables are the best for rabbits.
 Nearly everyone agrees that carrots, carrot tops, broccoli, and parsley are safe, and that beans, potatoes, and some lettuces are potentially problematic.
-HRS members and fosterers have used many veggies with success, including collard, mustard, dandelion and turnip greens, spinach, kale, endive and Romaine lettuce.
+HRS members and fosterers have used many veggies with success, including collard, mustard, dandelion and turnip greens, spinach, kale (please use sparingly), endive and Romaine lettuce.

 It is best to feed at least 3 types of greens daily (along with carrot, perhaps), because feeding one type only can lead to nutrient imbalances (Brown 1994).
 However, such imbalances are less likely to occur if at least a small amount of pellets is given each day.